 The emotional levers we pull here allow us to use all three.

-Function leads when understanding is the priority.
+Function must lead when understanding is the priority.

 If Don Norman gave us the emotional tiers, we can borrow from Jakob Nielsen for the functional ones.
 Good function works on three fronts:

-Some situations don't let you choose.
-Emotion and function must land together.
+Some situations don't let you choose, emotion and function must land together.

-Fusion is not a compromise.
-It's precision.
+Fusion is intentional, not a compromise.
 Every element has to carry weight from both sides.
 If clarity fails, trust erodes.
 If emotion falls flat, nothing resonates.
 This is where cue literacy matters.
 As we explored in Reading the Room, every cue is doing something.
 In fusion work, it's all about pulling the right levers so that emotion and function are inherently tied together, rather than operating with the expectation that the other will help guide the audience.
-You're not toggling between the two; you're collapsing them into one experience.
+You're not toggling between the two; you're fusing them into one experience.

-Design rarely stays in one mode.
-The best work shifts.
+Design rarely stays in one mode, the best work shifts.

 Sequencing is the act of knowing when to switch.
 It's temporal, not tonal.
 You're staging the work in phases: hook, inform, convert, reflect, while staying in control of the emotional and functional cues each one requires.
 A homepage might open with feeling, lead into value, and resolve with clarity.
 A pitch deck might begin with an insight, build tension, and then release into proof.
-The point isn't consistency.
-It's intentional progression.
+The point isn't modal consistency.
+It's an intentional progression.

-Sequencing reveals itself first in the writing, and only after the writing, the layout.
+Sequencing reveals itself first in the writing, and after the writing in the layout.
 The rhythm lives in the order of ideas, the pacing of claims, and the way tone evolves from one sentence to the next.
 The designer's job isn't just to make the words look good; it's to help them land in the proper order, with the right emotional and functional weight.
 That's why you can't just plan the sequence.
 You have to feel if it's working.

 To verify that your sequence is working, you need to test for movement.
 Not just "Does this element work?" but "Does it carry us where we need to go, when we need to get there?"